josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 WP Engine apparently turned down this offer, presumably because _it doesn't appear they actually need any license_.
 The term "WP" is explicitly not covered by the [WordPress trademark policy](https://wordpressfoundation.org/trademark-policy/), and using the term "WordPress" to describe products and services (e.g., calling yourself a "WordPress specialist," or saying you offer "WordPress hosting") is fully allowed, according to the policy.

+They've also been in business for like 15 years now, and somehow none of this has come up before.

 Besides, I could name dozens of companies just off the top of my head also using one or both of those terms.
 So the "you need a license to say this" argument seems highly targeted and extremely dubious.

 ### Matt's rejected, so he tries new strategies